nickcox/cd-extras/readme.md

 2 | ...
 ```

+:point_right:
-You could skip tab completion altogether and use [Expand-Path](#Additional-helpers)
+You can skip tab completion altogether and use [Expand-Path](#Additional-helpers) directly if
-directly if you're feeling confident.
+you know exactly what you're looking for.
+:point_left:

 ```pwsh
 [~]> xpa ~/pr/po/r.md | to bat